raspberrypilearning/flatgame/en/step_8.md

 --- /task ---

 --- task ---
-3. Edit the sound to make it softer or faster by clicking the icons in the editor
+3. Edit the sound to make it softer or faster by clicking the icons in the editor.

 ![Screenshot of sound editor in Scratch editor](images/edit-sound.png)